Garrett Richards: Minor Leagues

+Major leagues

 On August 10, 2011, Richards was called up to take the rotation spot of Joel Piñeiro, filling in for the suspended Jered Weaver.
 His major league debut did not go well, as Richards took the loss to the New York Yankees, giving up 6 earned runs in 5 innings pitched.
 His ERA after the game was a high 10.80.
 During his call-up in 2011, he pitched in seven games, starting three, and went 0–2 with a 5.79 ERA.

 In 10 starts during 2012 for the Angels Triple-A affiliate, the Salt Lake Bees, Richards was 5–2 with a 4.31 ERA, striking out 48 while walking 29.
 He was called up by the Angels on June 5, 2012 to replace Jered Weaver who was placed in the 15-day disabled list and won his first major league game against the Seattle Mariners, pitching seven strong innings and allowing only one earned run.
 Making 30 appearances (9 starts) in 2012, Richards finished with a 4–3 record and a 4.69 ERA.

 In 2013, Richards made 47 appearances (17 starts) with a 7–8 record and a 4.16 ERA.

 On June 4, 2014, Richards pitched an immaculate inning against the Houston Astros, striking out Jon Singleton, Matt Dominguez, and Chris Carter in order on nine pitches.
 In the week prior to the 2014 All-Star Game, Richards was selected as a final vote nominee, finishing second in voting to Chris Sale of the Chicago White Sox.
 On August 4, 2014, Richards pitched his first career shutout, allowing only five hits and no runs over nine innings, against the L.A.
 Dodgers.